sigsep/sigsep-mus-db/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Algorithms which make use of machine learning techniques can use the training subset and then apply the algorithm on the test data.
+Algorithms which make use of machine learning techniques can use the training subset and then apply the algorithm on the test data:

 .. code:: python